Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 You can delete an attribute group if it is no longer in use.
 Note that you just delete the attribute group but not the attributes within a group.
-All active attributes that are no longer assigned to an attribute group are automatically assigned to a new attribute group with the name *Unassigned group* which is only displayed in the product view.
+All active attributes that are no longer assigned to an attribute group are automatically assigned to a new attribute group with the name *Unassigned group*, which is only displayed in the product view in the *PIM* module.
 If you delete an attribute group with sub-groups, also the attribute sub-groups are deleted.

 The procedure to delete attribute groups and sub-groups is identical.